The Rios Fund, Guatemala

 Most important, your participation provides funding for educational opportunity, including accepting more boarding girls to our school.
 You also help us protect an inspirationally beautiful river ecosystem.

-Arrival and Departure city and country: Guatemala City, Guatemala - Aurora International Airport / Group size: 12 maximum, 6 minimum / The trip down payment will be paid with a $680 tax deductible donation to the Guatemala Tomorrow Fund.
-The total trip price is $1680, with the balance of $1000 payable six weeks prior to the departure date.
+Arrival and Departure city and country: Guatemala City, Guatemala - Aurora International Airport / Group size: 10 maximum, 5 minimum / The trip down payment will be paid with a $580 tax deductible donation to the Guatemala Tomorrow Fund.
+The total trip price is $1580, with the balance of $1000 payable six weeks prior to the departure date.

-Mayan World Adventure Itinerary:
+Mayan World Adventure Itinerary

 Upon arrival at the airport, proceed to customs with your CARRY ON LUGGAGE (more than carry on is not necessary) clear customs and proceed to terminal exit doors.
 I may be arriving in the airport on the same flight, but if not, you will see a large number of drivers waiting outside the exit doors and holding up signs.
 Your driver will have a sign with my name written in large bold letters - Paul Heesaker.
 If possible, we want to have everyone on the same flight and will send information on a recommended flight.
 We are leaving Colorado in winter, so there is always a chance of weather delays.
 For that reason, the first two days of our trip will be within an hour's drive of the airport.
 We stay at the HOTEL VILLA COLONIAL, well-known for its romantic environment and proximity to attractions.
 We share a group meal, then rest from our travel day.
 The Villa Colonial has beautiful gardens, it's own restaurant and a heated outdoor swimming pool.

 The following morning begins with breakfast on your own at the Villa Colonial, then a three hour walking tour led by an expert local guide.
-We delve into the history and culture of the most beautiful colonial town in Central America.
+We delve into the history and culture of the most beautiful colonial towns in Central America.
 The afternoon is free time to bargain for handicrafts in indigenous markets, experience the chocolate museum, hike to cerro de la cruz for a view of Antigua and it's surrounding volcanoes or just people watching in the parque central.
 We will gather together in the evening to share a typical Guatemalan dinner and witness the smoldering Volcan de Fuego (Fire Volcano).

 Included: All transport, double occupancy lodging, walking tour of Antigua led by an expert guide, dinner day 1